VELD Music Festival: 2021

 The 2021 edition of the VELD Music Festival was scheduled to take place on July 31 - August 1, 2021, at Toronto's Downsview Park.
 However, the City of Toronto announced on May 14 that it is "extending the cancellation of all in-person City-led and City-permitted outdoor events to September 6, 2021".
 As a result, the festival was cancelled for the second year in a row.

 2022

-Veld Music Festival took place from July 29–31 as the first VELD back after the coronavirus pandemic.
-VELD 2022 was held over three days, and was the second largest to date.
+The VELD Music Festival took place from July 29–31 as the first VELD back after the coronavirus pandemic.
 Headliners included Martin Garrix, Marshmello, and Porter Robinson.
 Rappers such as Nardo Wick, Polo G, and the City Girls were expected to perform, though Galantis and Nardo Wick cancelled on short notice.
 VELD 2022 brought in the VELD Main Stage, the “Sirkus Stage”, and the sponsored “Rémy Martin Stage”.

 2023

 The 10th edition of VELD Music Festival started on August 4 with acts from Matroda, Eli Brown, Zedd, ILLENIUM, and more.
 Day 2 ended with Deadmau5 and Rezz playing a 75-minute set back-to-back.
 Day 3 ended with Tiësto at the main stage, Subtronics at the bass stage, and James Hype at the Sirkus Stage.